jstachio/kiwi/readme.md

 # Kiwi

-A non-opinionated Java *bootstrapping configuration* library that allows recursive chain loading of configuration from key values
+A non-opinionated Java *bootstrapping configuration* library that allows recursive chain loading of configuration from key values.

 **Key values are everywhere!**
 (also known as an associative array, or name value pairs)